Snapr/snapr-android/README.md

 void clearUserInfo() | Clears the current user info void setCredentials(String username, String accessToken) | Deprecated.
 Please use `setUserInfo(String username, String accessToken)` instead. void clearCredentials() | Deprecated.
-Please use `clearUserInfo()` instead. void setLaunchParams(HashMap<String, String> launchParams) | Sets the launch parameters to be passed on startup when using normal flow. void setSnaprKitListener(SnaprKitListener listener) | Provides a listener to listen to SnaprKit events.
+Please use `clearUserInfo()` instead. void setFilterPackPath(String path) | Specifies the `assets` subdirectory where the filter pack is located.
+If this method is not called, then SnaprKit will look for a default filter pack under `assets/filter_packs/defaults`. void setStickerPackPaths(ArrayList<String> paths) | Specifies the `assets` subdirectory where the sticker packs are located.
+If this method is not called, then SnaprKit will look for a default sticker pack under `assets/sticker_packs/defaults`. void setLaunchParams(HashMap<String, String> launchParams) | Sets the launch parameters to be passed on startup when using normal flow. void setFxSettings(HashMap<String, SnaprSetting> settings) | Sets the settings for the FX module, which are used to control visibility, locking and other features for sticker packs and individual stickers and filters. void setSnaprKitListener(SnaprKitListener listener) | Provides a listener to listen to SnaprKit events.
 See section on SnaprKitListener below for more info. void prepareSnaprAssets(AssetCopierListener listener, boolean showDialogs) | Deprecated, no longer necessary.